 The Drawbacks

 While the high number of prongs is its main selling point, having that many metal wires can become a bit of a double-edged sword for certain hair types.
-Users with thick, curly, or very long hair have noted that the 32 spindles can easily get caught and tangled, turning a relaxing moment into a frustrating detangling session.
+The 32 spindles can easily get caught and tangled in thick, curly, or very long hair, potentially turning a relaxing moment into a frustrating detangling session.
 The rubber tips on the ends are meant to protect your scalp, but they can occasionally snag strands if you move too quickly.
 Additionally, the thin metal wires are somewhat pliable, which means they can warp out of shape if not stored carefully, requiring you to bend them back into place manually.

 Best For